Screw Pile Foundation In North Carolina

 Types Of Helical Anchors

 There are many types of helical anchors available for commercial and builder applications.
-The right anchor for your building will depend on the condition of the foundation and if any additions or stories will be added to the building.
+The right helical anchor for your foundation will depend on its condition and if any additions or stories will be added to the building.

 Helical anchors are ideal for foundation repair when stable, load bearing soil resides deep below the surface.
 These anchors have either a round or square steel shaft with welded steel plates that are driven into the ground to a certain depth and attached to your existing foundation in order to provide foundation and building stability.